The Three Pure Precepts

 Maintaining the wellbeing of the sangha is the mutual responsibility of all its members.
 If you feel the guidelines are not being observed, or simply wish to share your discomfort, please bring those concerns to a member of the EAR Committee.
 Your questions will be taken seriously and examined according to a principled and confidential process.
 We hope that diligent inquiry, honesty, compassion and openness will strengthen our sangha and support this important practice into the future.

-The Ethics and Reconciliation Committee
+The Ethics and Reconciliation (EAR) Committee

 However, matters involving significant inappropriate behavior, inappropriate sexual conduct, abusive behavior, harassment, incompetence or the use of position for personal gain or exploitation should quickly be brought to the whole EAR Committee.
-Anyone aware of the following matters should bring them to the EAR Committee immediately: misappropriation of funds, gross and harmful incompetence in leadership or teaching or anything that a therapist or minister would be mandated by law to report, such as suspected abuse or neglect of a child, an elder, or a disabled person.
+Specifically, anyone aware of the following matters should bring them to the EAR Committee immediately: misappropriation of funds, gross and harmful incompetence in leadership or teaching, or anything that a therapist or minister would be mandated by law to report, such as suspected abuse or neglect of a child, an elder, or a disabled person.

 If a dialogue between the parties does not lead to reconciliation, then the EAR Committee will make recommendations after consultation with the Teachers Council.
 In the case of an issue with transmitted teachers, the EAR Committee recommendations will follow consultation with the Leadership Council.
 The EAR Committee is responsible for the recommendations, which are to be decided upon by majority vote within the Committee.